 The Doctoral degree is composed of three separate but related academic pursuits.
 All requirements must be met within Candidacy for a student to earn the Ph.D. degree.

-- Coursework Completion of all required coursework - Degree Milestones Successful completion of Third Semester Exam, Specific Field Language Requirements, Qualifying Examination, Approval of Prospectus, and Advancement to Candidacy. - Research and Submission of Dissertation
+- Coursework Completion of all required coursework - Degree Milestones Successful completion of Third Semester Exam, Specific Field Language Requirements, Qualifying Examination, and Approval of Prospectus - Research and Submission of Dissertation https://history.berkelev.edu/sites/default/files/general_history_petition.pdf

-General History Petition Form https://history.berkeley.edu/graduate/current-students/forms